Elisaldez and Chattanooga host Furman - WTOP News

 BOTTOM LINE: Chattanooga plays Furman after Caia Elisaldez scored 21 points in Chattanooga’s 57-54 loss to the Wofford Terriers.

-The Paladins are 6-2 on their home court.
-Furman ranks second in the SoCon with 14.2 assists per game led by Tate Walters averaging 4.0.
+The Paladins have gone 6-2 in home games.
+Furman is the SoCon leader with 12.5 offensive rebounds per game led by Kate Johnson averaging 3.7.

-The Mocs are 4-2 against SoCon opponents.
-Chattanooga is fifth in the SoCon with 12.1 assists per game led by Elisaldez averaging 4.6.
+The Mocs have gone 4-2 against SoCon opponents.
+Chattanooga is sixth in the SoCon scoring 60.1 points per game and is shooting 41.3%.

-Furman averages 6.4 made 3-pointers per game, 1.1 more made shots than the 5.3 per game Chattanooga allows.
+Furman averages 6.4 made 3-pointers per game, 1.1 more made shots than the 5.3 per game Chattanooga gives up.
 Chattanooga averages 60.1 points per game, 3.0 fewer than the 63.1 Furman allows to opponents.

-TOP PERFORMERS: Sydney Ryan averages 1.9 made 3-pointers per game for the Paladins, scoring 10.5 points while shooting 33.3% from beyond the arc.
-Walters is shooting 39.4% and averaging 14.2 points over the past 10 games.
+TOP PERFORMERS: Sydney Ryan is shooting 33.3% from beyond the arc with 1.9 made 3-pointers per game for the Paladins, while averaging 10.5 points and 6.2 rebounds.
+Tate Walters is shooting 39.4% and averaging 14.2 points over the last 10 games.

-Elisaldez is averaging 11.7 points and 4.6 assists for the Mocs.
-Gianna Corbitt is averaging 11.6 points, 8.3 rebounds and 1.7 steals over the past 10 games.
+Elisaldez is scoring 11.7 points per game and averaging 2.5 rebounds for the Mocs.
+Sigrun Olafsdottir is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Paladins: 3-7, averaging 65.9 points, 33.3 rebounds, 14.6 assists, 8.0 steals and 2.3 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 67.4 points per game.